governance-foundation/governance.foundation/docusaurus/docs/knowledgefund/ontouml-guide.md

 It is being built as a synthesis of source material, especially the thesis *An Ontological Approach to Security Modeling* by Ítalo Oliveira, so that Governance Foundation does not need to keep returning to the source thesis just to recover the main ideas.

-This is not intended to replace the primary literature in every detail.
+This is intended to become a durable working reference, not just a loose summary.
-It is intended to preserve the important structure, concepts, and implications in practical language.
+The aim is to preserve the strongest ideas, distinctions, patterns, and implications in practical language.

 ## Why this page exists